vEnhance/1802/src/minmax.typ

 So in 18.01, when we could only walk in one direction, that meant almost every point was either a local minimum or a local maximum.
-But the picture for 18.02 is totally different because there's nothing that forces the north/south pair to have a different direction from the east/west pair.
+But the picture for 18.02 is totally different because there's nothing that forces the north/south pair to have the same sign as the east/west pair.
 For a "random" function, if you believe the colors are equally likely, then half the time the arrows don't match colors and you end up with a saddle point.